hrcerqueira/star-lang/README.md

 Again, this is all about stars.
 It started being about starfishes, but after researching a bit I concluded that starfishes are honestly vey uninteresting, so I decided to go with stars in general.
 In the end, everything is mixed, so your first exercise in StarLang is to make sense of it.

 - Code is organized in stars, each star has a name that is a single character, and yes, you can use unicode characters, I actually recommend you use fancy emojis
-- Each star has 5 legs, north is teh one going up, then go clockwise to the east, southeast, southwest, and west.
+- Each star has 5 legs, north is the one going up, then go clockwise to the east, southeast, southwest, and west.
 - Stars have a state, which is an integer value representing how much light they are emitting; a zero just means they are completely off, which I believe a real star can't do, but I am not a physicist...
 Maybe is an eclipse or something
 - Stars live very far away from each other, so they can't interact much with each other, all they can see is if another star is lit or not, and they can poke other stars; again, not a physicist, don't ask me how
 - Also, stars are balls of fire, or just spongy creatures that can't move.
 Either way, none of those have brains, so they are dumb, they can't really do much